Sponsored

 Kanno Coffee at Tokyo Station (Yaechika Shopping Mall)

 Just looking for a nice place to take a break from shopping and enjoy a good cup of coffee?
 Yaechika has plenty of cafes, including the Seattle brand Tully’s Coffee, offering unique espresso blends and convenient eats, as well as the laid-back Hoshino Coffee, where you can savor the flavors of pour-over coffee.
-Over at Kamino Coffee, you’ll find an especially Japanese take on coffee, served in a space that reflects traditional Japanese aesthetics.
+Over at Kanno Coffee, you’ll find an especially Japanese take on coffee, served in a space that reflects traditional Japanese aesthetics.

 Find more information on Yaechika’s dining options in our recent article.